Gluten Intolerance: What really causes it & how to fix it

 - Breakfast Foods: pancakes, waffles, french toast, crepes, and biscuits.

 - Sauces & Gravies (often have wheat flour as a thickener): traditional soy sauce, cream sauces made with a roux

 - Beer (unless explicitly gluten-free) and any malt beverages

 - Anything listed with “wheat flour” as an ingredient.

 So what’s the alternative?

-Now that you know what REALLY causes gluten intolerance, you might want to change your focus from a gluten-free diet to a chemical-free one!
+With a clear understanding of what truly leads to what is known as "gluten intolerance", you might want to change your focus from a gluten-free diet to a 'chemical-free' one!

 Yes, it can be a challenge to know exactly where your food has been sourced and how it has been processed and prepared, which is why you should always choose wholegrain organic and shop from places like your local farmer's markets when you can.

 It is possible to get clean wholegrain organically grown products in your super market if you look hard enough.
 Just be wary that even if a packaged product is labelled "organic" you should check the label to ensure that there are no preservatives or chemical additives that have been used in processing.